Businessmen & Ghosts

 Businessmen & Ghosts is a double album by British band Working for a Nuclear Free City.
-The album is Working for a Nuclear Free City's U.S. debut album.
+The album is Working for a Nuclear Free City's American debut album, released in September of 2007.

 The double disc set includes their self-titled first album as well as the majority of their Rocket EP (lacking only one of the four tracks, "Waiting Game"), both previously UK-only releases.